The Award consists of a personal programme that gives recognition for activities already undertaken but also encourages new experiences and adventure.

 here is a great sense of satisfaction in completing the Award and it is valued highly by universities and prospective employers.

-The school focuses on the Silver and Gold awards.
-All Shells undertake a four-day camp in the Brecon Beacons at the end of the year that includes a 24-hour walk and overnight camp.
+The school offers all three levels of the award, Gold, Silver and Bronze.
+All Shells, whether they are registered for the Bronze Award or not, undertake a four-day camp in the Peak District at the end of the year.
+This includes a 24-hour walk and overnight camp.
 Training in camp craft, menu planning, basic first aid and cookery skills is provided during the Spring Term.
 Silver takes place in the Fourth Form and Gold can be started aged sixteen so typically at the start of Lower Sixth.
-At both levels of the Award there are different sections:
+At all levels of the Award there are different sections:

 To help other people, the community, the environment or animals in need.
 Fund-raising, charity shop work, church work, sports coaching and recycling have been popular choices in recent years.